tektoncd/pipeline/docs/bundle-resolver.md

 ## Resolver Type

-This Resolver responds to type `bundle`.
+This Resolver responds to type `bundles`.

 ## Parameters